 1) Written by Suresh Gamlath at the University of West London (formerly Thames Valley University), this research looks at the ‘Experimental Evidence of the Impact Simventure had on a University Enterprise Course’.

-4) Led by Dr Kelly Smith, The University of Huddersfield is also exploring the benefits of using a business simulation to embed enterprise education in teaching and learning.
-Dr Smith is keen for the research to examine how SimVenture is used at other Universities and aims to develop case studies based on the findings.
-The project team is also designing a survey on the use of computer based business simulations which goes live in September 2014.
-All outcomes will be made available and more project details are available here.
-If you want to be part of the research, contact the project team at firstname.lastname@example.org
+4) Led by Dr Kelly Smith, The University of Huddersfield also explored the benefits of using a business simulation to embed enterprise education in teaching and learning.
+Dr Smith was keen for the research to examine how SimVenture is used at other Universities and aimed to develop case studies based on the findings.
+More about the project and all outcomes are available here.

 In addition to independent research studies, students have also spoken out about their experience with the software.
 These 4 example blogs provide a valuable insight into student thinking.

 1) “Ah, what a waste of time for me, I would never need to play this game”, this was my first reaction when I heard that it is part of project for Uni…” Click for more.

 2) Angel Cano uses a storyboard on his Blog to share his experience with the software.

 3) “Sim Venture was an incredibly interesting experience…” says the ‘Boomerang Student’ from the University of West England.
 Read about his experience here.

 4) Student, Yew Sheng, shares his entrepreneurial journey.

 A variety of reports and posts have been published on the web which highlight how people are teaching with SimVenture and how courses incorporate the software.
 Here are 3 examples:

 2) The University of Nottingham has been using SimVenture within its Business School for the last 7 years.
 Details of the course, the module leader Chris Mahon and the assessment processes are all available on request.